 In light of this, the Education IRC sought initial submissions from stakeholders during March and April 2018, regarding the current and future state of the TAE Training Package.
 This feedback has been used to inform the development of a Case for Change for inclusion in the 2018 Industry Skills Forecast and Proposed Schedule of Work.
 This Case for Change will be the first step in a review of the TAE Training Package and, if approved by the Education IRC and AISC, will initiate the Case for Endorsement process.
 The Case for Endorsement will involve significant research and industry consultation, meaning that this Case for Change submission process is the first of several opportunities that stakeholders will have to provide feedback.

 The consultation period for initial feedback has now closed.

 Thank you to those who provided their valued contributions during this time.

-There will be an additional opportunity to provide feedback on the Case for Change over a three-week period from 6th to 27th April when the 2018 Industry Skills Forecast and Proposed Schedule of Work is published on the PwC’s Skills for Australia website.
+There was an additional opportunity to provide feedback on the Case for Change over a three-week period from 6th to 27th April when the 2018 Industry Skills Forecast and Proposed Schedule of Work was published on the PwC’s Skills for Australia website.